Kong/kongponents/pull_request_template.md

 #### Changes made:
-*

 ### Vue 3 Upgrade

-**If your PR contains code that needs to be ported to the `next` branch, please add the [`port to next branch`](https://github.com/Kong/kongponents/labels/port%20to%20next%20branch) label to your PR.**
+**If your PR contains code that needs to be ported to the `beta` branch, please add the [`port to beta branch`](https://github.com/Kong/kongponents/labels/port%20to%20beta%20branch) label to your PR.**

 <!--
 We are currently in the process of upgrading Kongponents to Vue 3.
-If changes are made to a component or doc file on the `main` branch, a corresponding PR needs to be made into the `next` branch that includes:
+If changes are made to a component or doc file on the `main` branch, a corresponding PR needs to be made into the `beta` branch that includes:

 - The component feature/fix, updated for Vue 3 and the Composition API.
 - Documentation updates for the component changes, as well as updating examples and usage to Vue 3 and the Composition API.